Nstamour-art/XogotDocs/Documentation.docc/Manual/plugins/running_code_in_the_editor.md

 This provides a way to run individual scripts in the editor without having to create an editor plugin.

-To create an EditorScript, right-click a folder or empty space in the FileSystem dock then choose **New > Script...**.
-In the script creation dialog, click the tree icon to choose an object to extend from (or enter EditorScript directly in the field on the left, though note this is case-sensitive):
+To create an EditorScript, tap on the '+' sign on the FileSystem pad then choose **Create Script**.
+In the script creation dialog, and set the "Inherits" field to "EditorScript":

-@Image(source: "running_code_in_the_editor_creating_editor_script.png", alt: "Creating an editor script in the script editor creation dialog") {Creating an editor script in the script editor creation dialog}
+@Image(source: "xogot-running_code_in_the_editor_creating_editor_script.png", alt: "Creating an editor script in the script editor creation dialog") {Creating an editor script in the script editor creation dialog}

 This will automatically select a script template that is suited for EditorScripts, with a _run() method already inserted: